 Moreover, payment methodologies may be subject to changes in healthcare legislation and regulatory initiatives.
 For example, the U.S. Centers for Medicare & Medicaid Services, or CMS, may develop new payment and delivery models, such as bundled payment models.
 In addition, recently there has been heightened governmental scrutiny over the manner in which manufacturers set prices for their commercial products, which has resulted in several U.S. Congressional inquiries and proposed and enacted state and federal legislation designed to, among other things, bring more transparency to product pricing, review the relationship between pricing and manufacturer patient programs, and reform government program reimbursement methodologies for pharmaceutical products.
-Congress has indicated that it will continue to seek new legislative measures to control drug costs.
+For example, the Inflation Reduction Act of 2022, or IRA, which was enacted in August 2022 (1) directs the U.S. Department of Health and Human Services, or HHS, to negotiate the price of certain high-expenditure, single-source drugs and biologics covered under Medicare and (2) imposes rebates under Medicare Part B and Medicare Part D to penalize price increases that outpace inflation.
+The IRA permits HHS to implement many of these provisions through guidance, as opposed to regulation, for the initial years.
+HHS has and will continue to issue and update guidance as these programs are implemented.
+These provisions will take effect progressively starting in fiscal year 2023.
+On August 29, 2023, HHS announced the list of the first ten drugs that will be subject to price negotiations, although the Medicare drug price negotiation program is currently subject to legal challenges.
+In addition, in response to the Biden administration's October 2022 executive order, on February 14, 2023, HHS released a report outlining three new models for testing by the Center for Medicare and Medicaid Innovation which will be evaluated on their ability to lower the cost of drugs, promote accessibility, and improve quality of care.
+It is unclear whether the models will be utilized in an